lithellx/RiotLogin/README.md

 ## Status
 Working
-Client process name "RiotClientUx" -> "Riot Client" (Updated on 02.23.2024) Client process name "RiotClientUx" -> "RiotClientUx" & "Riot Client".
+-Client process name "RiotClientUx" -> "Riot Client" (Updated on 02.23.2024) -Client process name "RiotClientUx" -> "RiotClientUx" & "Riot Client".
 (Checks if any of them working) (Updated on 02.27.2024)

 ## Media
 Video of how to use RiotLogin: